wmdanor/example-aws-lambdas-terraform/README.md

 Includes:

 * Direct build
-    * Building directly on your used, can be used when you are building app for the same CPU Architecture or non-architecture specific program (e.g. Node.js).
+    * Building directly on your system, can be used if your system environments can produce build result compatible with lambda runtime you chose.
 * Docker build
     * Building inside isolated Docker container.
 Can be used if you would like to achieve better isolation and reproducibility for your build.
-Or unable to use direct build at all, because you need to build for ARM on x86 computer for example.
+Or can't build lambda runtime compatible result directly on your system.
 * Docker build for Docker lambda
     * When you would like to deploy dockerized lambdas.
 * Optional build